 Prevailing Wage on Custom Fabrication stalls in House

-SB 102 – a bill that closes a loophole in the prevailing wage statute that was being used to pay workers below the prevailing wage by performing work offsite instead of onsite, regardless of whether it was necessary to do so passed the Senate but didn’t receive a vote in the House.
+SB 102 – a bill that closes a loophole in the prevailing wage statute that was being used to pay workers below the prevailing wage by performing work offsite instead of onsite, regardless of whether it was necessary to do so passed the the General Assembly and is awaiting the Governor’s signature.
 ABC opposed this bill due to increased costs for state construction.
 For a copy of this bill, click here.

 Recreational Marijuana Bill signed by Governor

 For a copy of HB 1, click here.
 For a copy of HB 2, click here.
 HB 1 – This Act removes all penalties for use or possession of a personal use quantity of marijuana and marijuana accessories.
 It further specifies that the adult sharing of a personal use quantity or less of marijuana is legal activity for those 21 years of age or older and that those 21 or older may possess, use, display, purchase, or transport accessories and personal use quantities of marijuana without penalty.
 The definition of “personal use quantity” of marijuana is updated to include not only 1 ounce or less of leaf marijuana, but also equivalent amounts of marijuana product in other forms.
 HB 2 – The Delaware Marijuana Control Act regulates and taxes marijuana for recreational use in much the same manner as alcohol.
 It creates a framework for production, manufacture, and sale in a legal recreational marijuana industry.